Reviewed February 2021

 Telltale signs your period pain is secondary dysmenorrhea

 We’ve all had it.
 The dull ache in your lower stomach, sometimes just there, at other times peaking and leaving you in bed clutching a hot water bottle.
 The medical term for period pain is dysmenorrhea.
-It is common, affecting up to 50-90% of women,1,2 and can affect daily activities such as school or work.
+It is common, and is estimated to affect up to 90% of those who menstruate.1 Period pain can affect daily activities such as school or work.

 Primary dysmenorrhea generally starts in puberty when periods first start.
 It occurs one or two days before bleeding commences, and then slowly gets better over the next 12 to 72 hours.
 It occurs with most, if not all, periods.
-Women describe the pain as “crampy” or “a constant dull ache”, or say “it comes and goes”.
+The pain has been described as “crampy” or “a constant dull ache”, or some say that “it comes and goes”.
 It is felt in the lower tummy over the bladder, with the pain strongest in the middle.
-Some women may also get pain in their back or down their thighs.
+Some people may also get pain in their back or down their thighs.

-Primary dysmenorrhea can range from being mild to extremely severe, with some women fainting because the pain is so bad.5 But the severity of the pain is not an indicator of whether or not your dysmenorrhea is primary or secondary; it can be mild or severe in secondary dysmenorrhea too.
+Primary dysmenorrhea can range from being mild to extremely severe, and in some cases can even cause fainting because the pain is so bad.4 But the severity of the pain is not an indicator of whether or not your dysmenorrhea is primary or secondary; it can be mild or severe in secondary dysmenorrhea too.

 Treatment for primary dysmenorrhea depends on the affect your pain is having on your daily life.
 Non-medical treatments include the aforementioned hot water bottle, exercise, and relaxation therapy such as yoga or meditation.
 Medications, such as Ibuprofen can be used, and the contraception pill can also be used to affect your periods and thus the pain that comes with them.